top of page

 What Is Wedding Catering?

 Wedding catering is simply providing food and drinks for your guests on your special day.
 It includes everything from buffet set-ups to plated service.
 Different styles suit various themes, budgets, and guest sizes.
-Your catering choice creates the tone of your event, whether formal, casual, or rustic.
+Your catering choice creates the tone of your event, whether it's formal, casual, or rustic.
 The amount of food you choose to offer will largely depend on the length of your day.
-If you are getting married early, then usually a small bite like canapes will be offered to guests alongside a welcome drinks service.
+If you are getting married early, then usually a small bite like canapés will be offered to guests alongside a welcome drinks service.

 Factors Influencing Catering Choice

-When deciding on your wedding catering styles it's important to consider the following factors:
+When deciding on your wedding catering styles, it’s important to consider the following factors:

 • Your overall budget